kataw/kataw/test/__snapshot__/parser/statements/for-await/ternary_in_lhs_2.md

 ✖ Expression expected - start: 38, end: 40
 ✖ Expression expected - start: 38, end: 40
 ✖ Expected a `;` - start: 38, end: 40
+✖ The parser expected to find a '}' to match the '{' token here - start: 38, end: 40
 ✖ Declaration or statement expected - start: 38, end: 40
 ✖ Expected a `;` - start: 42, end: 45
 ✖ Expected a `;` - start: 45, end: 47